JoshCode25/Tactimon/README.md

 ## Game Overview

-TactiMon is a tactical RPG where players control a Pokemon in a sandbox environment, engaging in grid-based combat and recruiting other Pokemon to their team.
+TactiMon is a tactical RPG where players control Pokemon in a sandbox environment, engaging in grid-based combat and recruiting other Pokemon to their team.
 The game combines tactical positioning with Pokemon-style battles in an explorable world.

 ### Core Mechanics